embedthis/ioto-doc/docs/aws/updates.md

 If there is an applicable update, Ioto will download the image, verify the contents and then signal that an update is ready.

-Your embedded code can watch for update events via the **rWatch** API.
+Your embedded code can watch for "device:update" events via the **rWatch** API.
 Alternatively, you can customize the **scripts/update** shell script that will be passed the local filename containing the update.